-|Feature||You must create master nodes and worker nodes.||You need only to create worker nodes.
-ACK creates and manages master nodes.||You do not need to create master nodes or worker nodes.|
+|Node management||You are required to create and manage master nodes and worker nodes.||You are required to create only worker nodes.
+ACK creates and manages the control plane.||You are not required to create and manage the control plane or worker nodes.|

-|Billing method||Cluster management is free of charge.
-However, you are charged for master nodes, worker nodes, and infrastructure resources.||
+|Billing methods||You are not charged for cluster management, but you are charged for the resources used to create master nodes, worker nodes, and other infrastructure resources.||

-||You are charged based on the amount of resources consumed by pods and the resource usage duration.
-The duration is measured in seconds.|
+||You are charged based on the amount of resources consumed and the usage duration (in seconds).|

 - Cluster management

-- Elastic scaling: You can scale up or scale down resources in the console with a few clicks based on your requirements.
-You can also use service-level affinity rules and perform horizontal scaling.
+- Elastic scaling: You can vertically scale your clusters directly in the console to respond to unexpected business fluctuations.
+You can also configure service-level affinity rules and horizontal scaling settings for your business.

-- Node pool management
+- Node pool

 - Application management

-- Application backup and recovery: You can back up Kubernetes applications and restore applications from backup data.
+- Application backup and recovery: You can back up applications and restore applications from backup data.
 For more information, see Back up and restore applications.

-- Storage methods
+- Storage volumes

-- Volumes and persistent volume claims (PVCs):
+- Operations on volumes and persistent volume claims (PVCs):

 - You can bind a volume to a PVC.